The Last Resort is a Swiss human rights/assisted suicide organisation that was established to facilitate the use of the Sarco.

 The Last Resort is currently awaiting the conclusion of the criminal investigation into the first use of the Sarco.

-While a new Sarco is currently being printed in the Netherlands, its use in Switzerland is suspended, pending the outcome of the fore-mentioned investigation.
+While a new ‘Double Dutch’ Sarco for couples is being printed in the Netherlands, its use in Switzerland is suspended, pending the outcome of the fore-mentioned investigation.

 TLR is funded via Memberships, Donations & Bequests.